flocked/FZUIKit/README.md

 ### ContentConfiguration
 A port of UIContentConfiguration to AppKit.
-- NSHostingConfiguration: A content configuration suitable for hosting a hierarchy of SwiftUI views.
+- **NSHostingConfiguration**: A content configuration suitable for hosting a hierarchy of SwiftUI views.
 ```
 let configuration = NSHostingConfiguration() {
     Text("Sample")
 }
 ```
-- NSBackgroundConfiguration: A content configuration suitable for backgrounds.
+- **NSBackgroundConfiguration**: A content configuration suitable for backgrounds.
 ```
 var configuration = NSBackgroundConfiguration()